facebook/relay/website/docs/guided-tour/list-data/updating-connections.md

 ### Using declarative directives

-Usually, mutation or subscription payloads will expose the new edge that was added on the server as an edge field.
-If your mutation or subscription exposes an edge field that you can query for in the response, then you can use the `@appendEdge`,  `@prependEdge` , `@prependNode`, `@appendNode` declarative mutation directives on the edge field in order to add the newly created edge to the connection (note that these directives also work on queries).
+Usually, mutation or subscription payloads will expose the new edges that were added on the server as a field with a single edge or list of edges.
+If your mutation or subscription exposes an edge or edges field that you can query for in the response, then you can use the `@appendEdge` and `@prependEdge` declarative mutation directives on that field in order to add the newly created edges to the specified connections (note that these directives also work on queries).

+Alternatively, mutation or subscription payloads might expose the new nodes that were added on the server as a field with a single node or list of nodes.
+If your mutation or subscription exposes a node or nodes field that you can query for in the response, then you can use the `@appendNode` and `@prependNode` declarative mutation directives on that field in order to add the newly created nodes, wrapped inside edges, to the specified connections (note that these directives also work on queries).

 These directives accept a `connections` parameter, which needs to be a GraphQL variable containing an array of connection IDs.
 Connection IDs can be obtained either by using the [`__id` field on connections](#accessing-connections-using-__id) or using the [`ConnectionHandler.getConnectionID`](#accessing-connections-using-connectionhandlergetconnectionid) API.

 #### `@appendEdge` / `@prependEdge`

-These directives work on edge fields. `@prependEdge` will add the selected edge to the beginning of each connection defined in the `connections` array, whereas `@appendEdge` will add the selected edge to the end of each connection in the array.
+These directives work on a field with a single edge or list of edges. `@prependEdge` will add the selected edges to the beginning of each connection defined in the `connections` array, whereas `@appendEdge` will add the selected edges to the end of each connection in the array.

 **Arguments:**
 - `connections`: An array of connection IDs.
 Connection IDs can be obtained either by using the [`__id` field on connections](#accessing-connections-using-__id) or using the [`ConnectionHandler.getConnectionID`](#accessing-connections-using-connectionhandlergetconnectionid) API.